 '''

+Sequence[Sequence[Any]], , include_header: bool = True,

+generate_table(table_data:

-generate_table (table\data: Sequence[Sequence[Any]], , include_header: bool = True, row_spacing: int = 1) \rightarrow str Generate a table from a data set
+row spacing: int = 1) \rightarrow str

+Generate a table from a data set

 '''

-- table\data Data with an entry for each data row of the table.
+- table data Data with an entry for each data row of the table.
 Each entry should have data for each column in the row. - include\header If True, then a header will be included at top of table.
-(Defaults to True) - row\spacing A number 0 or greater specifying how many blank lines to place between each row (Defaults to 1)
+(Defaults - row spacing A number 0 or greater specifying how many blank lines to place between each row (Defaults to 1)